 In first grade, students progress towards mastering and adapting more complex manipulative and motor skills.
 The children learn the correct technique for fundamental skills and use them in performance.
 Students develop and practice sportsmanship, learning what it means to be a courteous winner or loser.
 They explore the twelve health and skill related components of physical fitness: cardiovascular strength, body composition, flexibility, muscular strength, muscular endurance, speed, agility, balance, coordination, reaction time, and power.

 First Graders continue exploring the potential of different media, while expanding their repertoire of skills.
-They explore color theory, observing the use of primary, secondary, and complementary colors by such artists as Lichtenstein, Van Gogh, and Delaunay.
+They continue to focus on line and shape as elements of art, and they begin to explore color theory, observing the visual impacts of primary, secondary, and complementary colors.
 They continue to observe and discuss famous works of art as inspiration for their own collages, color wheels, and abstract drawings.
-Students make art from direct observation, such as self-portraits, and learn about cultural identity and family through the study of woven baskets from Ethiopia and by creating a seder plate for Passover.
+Students make art from direct observation, such as self-portraits, as well as learning about cultural identity and family through the study of woven baskets from Ethiopia.
+Judaica projects include creating a polymer clay seder plate for Passover.

 Grade 1 students expand upon what was learned in Kindergarten by exploring new realms of music theory.
 They also continue to focus on listening, movement, and playing instruments.
 Students will experiment with crescendo and decrescendo, learn how to place symbols on a music staff, and learn how to play a melody with a bass line accompaniment on the xylophones, like in the song Apple Tree.
 They will also learn about the various instruments of the orchestra, which will be reinforced during their study of Beethoven’s 9th Symphony (Ode to Joy) and Bach’s Tocatta and Fugue in D Minor.